joelwk/chanscope-knowledge-agents/tests/README_TESTING.md

    - Runs the specified tests after data preparation
    - Logs detailed results to the test_results directory

-This approach ensures that tests run in an environment that closely matches production while following the data processing guidelines defined in the Chanscope approach.
+This approach ensures that tests run in an environment that closely matches production while following the data processing guidelines defined in the Chanscope Retrieval approach.

 ## Troubleshooting